 - Do not walk while intoxicated.
 If you feel intoxicated, catch a safe and sober ride home.
 Do not risk getting a disorderly conduct charge – a common charge tourists face in Las Vegas – or stumbling into the roadway

 - Do not go far from The Strip.
 While The Strip is public, well-lit and relatively safe, the same may not be true for areas outside of The Strip.
 Stay within major tourist areas, where the metro police continuously patrol.

 - Do not drive drunk.
 Never drive or ride a bicycle while intoxicated.
 Both are crimes that could lead to serious penalties, as well as the possibility of causing a harmful accident.
 Get around using Uber, Lyft or the monorail instead.

 - Do not purchase from street vendors.
 Street vendors and people selling things out of coolers generally do not have food licenses.
 The goods they sell may not adhere to safety codes and could make you sick.

 - Do not overheat.
 If you plan on walking The Strip during the day, prepare for high temperatures in the summer.
 Consider taking cabs instead of walking during the summer months, when desert temperatures can easily exceed 100 degrees.

 Keep your group as safe as possible by staying alert while walking the Las Vegas Strip.
 Do not let your guard down or become inebriated enough to potentially pose a risk to yourself or others.
 Stay vigilant as a pedestrian, always looking both ways and waiting for the Walk signal to cross.
 If you do not feel safe enough walking, call a cab.
 Avoid leaving The Strip for darker and more dangerous alleyways.
-If you get into an accident that causes an injury, contact a local accident attorney for counsel.
+If you get into an accident that causes an injury, contact a Las Vegas accident attorney for counsel.